apache/jackrabbit-site/src/site/markdown/status/board-report-2025-12.md

 Jackrabbit Oak is now using Java features or Apache Commons alternatives where possible.
 The long term goal is to remove the dependency on Guava.

-Jackrabbit Oak release 1.84.0 updated the MongoDB driver from 3.12.14 to 5.2.1.
-This update required many code changes because the new MongoDB driver version is not backward compatible.
-The new driver version ensures compatibility with future MongoDB server versions and officially supports Java 21.

-Early July a security vulnerability (CVE-2025-53689) was reported.
-The team released fixes for multiple versions of Jackrabbit on July 14th.
+Jackrabbit Oak release 1.88.0 updated a first module to use the new AWS SDK for Java 2.x version.
+The previous version 1.x will be end-of-life by the end of 2025.
+Additional work is ongoing to update remaining usage of AWS SDK 1.x in future Jackrabbit Oak releases.

 ## Community Health:
 The project is generally healthy with a continuous stream of traffic